Betrayed by a loved one? This is my experience of betrayal and how I dealt with the pain of being betrayed by a loved one.

 Being betrayed by a trusted loved one can leave us feeling lost and confused because we did not see the betrayal coming.
 The experience of betrayal is such a deep emotional pain especially when it comes from someone we love and trust and who we thought loved us.
 It hurts deeply to be betrayed and can feel like a devastation.

 It is an experience of the breakdown of the illusion of love and trust when you put your total trust in someone, and then you get your heart ripped out.
 I am speaking from experience as I was betrayed by my close friend and it hurt.

-It took me a long time to learn to trust anyone so it felt good to find someone that I could share my hopes and dreams and also my fears with.
+It took me a long time to learn to trust anyone so it felt good to find someone, a friend that I could share my hopes and dreams and also my fears with.
 My friend also confided in me and I totally trusted and respected her so the betrayal came as a terrible shock.
 At first I was devastated and pleaded with her to explain what had happened to make her so bitter towards me.
 I started to doubt myself and felt totally destroyed by a person I thought loved me.
 Pleading with her was my first mistake.
 I know now never plead with anyone who has withdrawn their love and become abusive.
 Pleading only made the situation worse as it did in my case.
 The more I pleaded and tried to get to the bottom of what had happened the more I was threatened.
 She issued threats that she was going to destroy my life.

 Anger and Blame

 Anger was my next emotion.
 How could someone I totally trusted, loved and respected be so vicious towards me?
 Did she not realise that I also hold her secrets and fears?

 My time on this earth is short so I did not going to waste my time and energy trying to get even with her.
 If I had wished something bad to happen to her because she hurt me so much, I would have been stuck in revenge.
 Revenge never works.
 I would have been just as bad as her and doing such things will not make me feel any better.
 I cannot love while I hold anger, blame and revenge in my heart.